llvm-git-migration/llvm-project/llvm/docs/CommandGuide/llvm-readobj.rst

  Display the contents of the basic block address map section(s), which contain the address of each function, along with the relative offset of each basic block.

-.. option:: --demangle, -C

- Display demangled symbol names in the output.

 .. option:: --dependent-libraries